softcite/software-mentions/README.md

 |SciBERT-CRF        |random  |60.48             |77.01          |67.75      |68.11              |82.78           |74.73       |75.36            |91.34         |82.58     |40.32        |71.43     |51.55 |63.90              |80.85           |71.38       |
 |SciBERT-CRF        |active  |69.31             |72.84          |71.03      |75.55              |82.78           |79.00       |80.24            |87.88         |83.88     |45.28        |68.57     |54.55 |71.71              |77.65           |74.56       |

-See more detailed scores [here](https://github.com/Impactstory/software-mentions/blob/master/doc/scores-1.3.txt).
-See [DeLFT](https://github.com/kermitt2/delft) for more details about the models and reproducing all these evaluations.
+See below and [DeLFT](https://github.com/kermitt2/delft) for more details about the models and reproducing all these evaluations.
 The feature-engineered CRF is based on the [custom Wapiti fork](https://github.com/kermitt2/wapiti) integrated in [GROBID](https://github.com/kermitt2/grobid) and available in the present repository.

 `<software>` label means “software name”. `<publisher>` corresponds usually to the publisher of the software or, more rarely, the main developer. `<version>` corresponds to both version number and version dates, when available.